reconhub/learn/content/post/practical-stegen.md

 was left over after the dinner so no samples were tested of this specific food item.

-The Freiburg health office requested help from the RKI in the investigation to assess the magnitude of the outbreak and identify potential vehicle(s) and risk factors for transmission in order to better control the outbreak.
+The Freiburg health office requested help from the RKI to assess the magnitude of the outbreak and identify potential vehicle(s) and risk factors for transmission in order to better control the outbreak.

 ## The epidemiological study

 **Case definition**: cases were defined as any person who had attended the party at St Sebastian High School and who suffered from *diarrhoea* (min.
-3 loose stool for 24 hours) between 27 June and 29 June 1998, or from at least three of the following symptoms: *vomiting*, *fever over 38.5° C*, *nausea*, *abdominal pain*, *headache*.
+3 loose stool for 24 hours) with the onset between 27 June and 29 June 1998, or from at least three of the following symptoms: *vomiting*, *fever over 38.5° C*, *nausea*, *abdominal pain*, *headache*.

 Students from both schools attending the party were asked through phone interviews to provide names of persons who attended the party.